rxkt/monster-marker/README.md

 # monster-marker
 A Tera Proxy module that warns you when specific objects(mobs like mongos/blue boxes) are in your VISIBLE vicinity (ie: IN YOUR SIGHT) and puts a marker on them.
 ## Updates
-Latest Version: v4.3.0 NA Santa and Blue box Event
+Latest Version: v5.0.1 Exodor memes

-Note: Special mob searching is enabled by default and can be disabled in config.json, under `specialMobSearch`.
-This is not tested since there is no event running atm.
+Note: Special mob searching is enabled by default and can be disabled in config.json, under `specialMobSearch`. ~~This is not tested since there is no event running atm. ~~

 ## Requirements and Infomation
 Requires:
 - Commands module by Pinkie-Pie: https://github.com/pinkipi/command

 Supports:
-- Auto Update using Caali's Proxy
+~~- Auto Update using Caali's Proxy~~
+(Sorry too lazy to update manifest.json)

 To find more mob ids, you can use mob-id-finder: https://github.com/SerenTera/Mob-id-finder